Kardinya

 PROFILE FAQ

-Kardinya has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Kardinya has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Five projects have been identified by AreaSearch as likely to impact the area: Fiona Stanley Hospital Precinct (New Women and Babies Hospital), Kardinya Rise Estate, North Lake Road - Winterfold Road Intersection Upgrade, and Kardinya District Centre Precinct Structure Plan.
+Five projects have been identified by AreaSearch as potentially impacting the area.
+These include Fiona Stanley Hospital Precinct (New Women and Babies Hospital), Kardinya Rise Estate, North Lake Road - Winterfold Road Intersection Upgrade, and Kardinya District Centre Precinct Structure Plan.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.